duizendstra/apps-script-template/.idx/airules.md

   - " - When adding/modifying core functionality or service interactions, suggest updating relevant documentation (`README.md` as appropriate)."
   - " - Focus comments in code on the _why_ (design decisions, non-obvious GAS quirks, complex logic) rather than the _what_ (unless complex) or _history_."
   - " - Acknowledge that changes pushed via `clasp push` might require refreshing the web app or creating a new deployment to take effect."
+  - " - Refer to `SETUP.md` for initial clasp login and project linking instructions."
-  - " - Refer to `README.md` for setup, configuration, general workflow, functional requirements, overall application goals, and manual testing procedures (see the 'Manual Testing via Web App UI' section)."
+  - " - Refer to `README.md` for general project information, configuration needs (like `gas/config.js`), development workflow (edit, push, test), functional requirements, overall application goals, and manual testing procedures."

 - "**Apps Script / JavaScript Specific:**"